“India's Criminal Court Hierarchy Made Easy”

 Handling Serious Criminal Offenses

-Sessions Courts are positioned higher in the judicial hierarchy and are responsible for trying serious criminal offenses, such as murder, rape, terrorism, and large-scale fraud.
-These courts are considered the courts of first instance for major crimes and carry greater authority compared to Magistrate Court.
+Sessions Courts occupy a higher position in the judicial hierarchy and try serious criminal offenses such as murder, rape, terrorism, and large-scale fraud.
+They serve as the courts of first instance for major crimes and exercise greater authority than Magistrate Courts.

 The core responsibility of Sessions Courts is to conduct trials for offenses that carry severe penalties, including life imprisonment or the death penalty.
 Serious crimes such as murder, armed robbery, drug trafficking, and organized crime are handled by Sessions Courts.
 These courts conduct detailed investigations into the facts of each case, examining evidence and questioning witnesses to determine the guilt or innocence of the accused.
 Sessions Courts are presided over by a Sessions Judge, who has the authority to impose heavy sentences based on the severity of the crime.